 Installation of domes; hot and cold water for the commercial kitchen, core and shell restrooms, and break rooms

-The Goodwill JTE is a two-story office space over one level of ground-level parking comprising a total of 60,000 SF.
-The building includes energy efficiently and water-conservation features, including a rainwater harvesting and cistern system.
+The Goodwill JTE is a two-story office space over one level of ground-level parking comprising a total of 60,000 square feet.
+The building includes energy efficiency and water-conservation features, including a rainwater harvesting and cistern system.
 For these efforts, the project received the LEED Silver designation.
-The new building allowed the Seattle Goodwill to increase the number of free education classes they could offer.
-Additionally, administrative space was also increased.
+The new building allowed the Seattle Goodwill to increase the number of free education classes they could offer as well as increase the amount of administrative space.

 MG2 Architecture, one of the largest architecture firms in the state, moved their headquarters from Bellevue to Seattle.
 For MG2’s new office, Auburn was responsible for the complete install of a new LG VRF System in a 60,000 SF shell and core building.
 The system includes 150 tons of cooling and heating, with associated low-pressure ductwork and control system.